Urgent Letter to Patients Further to Notice from March 2016 Monday 9th May 2016

 Contraception – We should be your first port of call for contraception issues, however if you are unable to get an appointment with the Nurse for this The Orwell Clinic can deal with all contraception issues and sexual health queries.
 This is found on Lindbergh Road Ipswich (between Felixstowe Road and Nacton Road) tel 0300 123 3650.
 This also has ample free parking.

-Routine Annual Reviews – Please could these be postponed until end of April/May (however if you are experiencing changing symptoms or a worsening of your condition please make an appointment)
+Routine Annual Reviews – Please could these be postponed until end of June (however if you are experiencing changing symptoms or a worsening of your condition please make an appointment)

 Please bear with us over the coming weeks and if there are delays in surgeries please be understanding and respect the pressure reception and clinical staff are working under.